coleifer/peewee/docs/peewee/sqlite_ext.rst

                 database = db

-.. py:class:: AutoIncrementField()
+.. class:: AutoIncrementField()

     SQLite, by default, may reuse primary key values after rows are deleted.
-To ensure that the primary key is *always* monotonically increasing, regardless of deletions, you should use :py:class:`AutoIncrementField`.
+To ensure that the primary key is *always* monotonically increasing, regardless of deletions, you should use :class:`AutoIncrementField`.
     There is a small performance cost for this feature.
 For more information, see the SQLite docs on `autoincrement <https://sqlite.org/autoinc.html>`_.

-.. py:class:: ISODateTimeField()
+.. class:: ISODateTimeField()

     SQLite does not have a native DateTime data-type.
 Python ``datetime`` objects are stored as strings by default.
-This subclass of :py:class:`DateTimeField` ensures that the UTC offset is stored properly for tz-aware datetimes and read-back properly when decoding row data.
+This subclass of :class:`DateTimeField` ensures that the UTC offset is stored properly for tz-aware datetimes and read-back properly when decoding row data.

 .. _sqlite-json1:

-.. py:class:: JSONField(json_dumps=None, json_loads=None, ...)
+.. class:: JSONField(json_dumps=None, json_loads=None, ...)

     Field class suitable for storing JSON data, with special methods designed to work with the `json1 extension <https://sqlite.org/json1.html>`_.